scholarslab/praxis/tutorials/bash/index.md

 the prompt - you can type commands in and then hit enter, and the command will be executed.

-## pwd
+## <code>pwd</code>

-First, type "pwd".
+First, type <code>pwd</code>.
 This stands for "present working directory."
 Basically, this command tells you where you are in the file path.
 When you hit enter, you'll probably see something like "Users/yourname".
 This just means that you've stared out in the home directory for your user account.
 Don't worry too much about learning the whole Mac file structure from the start - you learn it organically over time.
+Think of
-Think of "pwd" as a way to "get your bearings" - when I sit down at a terminal, this is usually the first thing I type.
+<code>pwd</code> as a way to "get your bearings" - when I sit down at a
+terminal, this is usually the first thing I type.

-## ls
+## <code>ls</code>

 Now that we know where we are on the computer, the next thing you'll usually want to know is what's in the current directory - what are the files and folders that are accessible at this location on the system path?
+As a once student of literature, I like to frame these things in terms of core existential questions that irritate into art.
+Where am I?
-To see, type "ls", which stands for "list".
+What are the things that exist in my world?
+To see, type <code>ls</code>, which stands for "list".
 This just outputs the contents of the current directory.
 Simple and highly useful.

 ## cd